BelT26/tie-ups-uk/README.md

 ### Header
 The elements in the header are centered and the navigation bar appears above the logo on smaller devices.

+### Main Image
+A rotated image is used for smaller screens and the cover text is removed.

-### About section
+### About Section
-The image stacks above the text on smaller screens
+The image stacks above the text on smaller screens.

+A slimmer portrait image replaces the original on mobile devices.

 ### Footer
 The logo is hidden and the social media links are centered on small screens.